Volos: Port

-The port lies upon the port of the ancient Thessalian settlement of Iolkos.
-According to Greek mythology, this was where the hero Jason built his trireme, Argo, and along with his oarsmen set course for Colhis, bringing back and marrying priestess Medea.
+The port lies upon the ancient Thessalian settlement of Iolkos.
+According to Greek mythology, this was where the hero Jason built his trireme, Argo, and along with his oarsmen set course for Colchis, bringing back and marrying priestess Medea.

 The new port was founded in 1893 and was the most significant element in the industrial development of the area.
 Today, Volos has the third-largest cargo port in Greece (after Piraeus and Thessaloniki), carrying agricultural and industrial products.
 In the past, it was home to a maritime link with Tartus, Syria.